Some Consequences of Categorification: Deducing the conjectures

 as desired. \end{proof}

-\begin{corollary}[{\cite[Conjecture 7.17]{fomin-zelevinsky4} for acyclic initial exchange matrices}] For a rigid dimension vector $\bfv\in\cQ$, the denominator vector of $x_\bfv$ is the exponent vector of the monomial obtained by tropically evaluating the corresponding $F$-polynomial at $y_1^{-1},\dots,y_n^{-1}$. \end{corollary} \begin{proof} It is enough to observe that the $F$-polynomial has a unique monomial of maximal degree and this monomial is divisible by all other monomials.
+\begin{Corollary}[{\cite[Conjecture 7.17]{fomin-zelevinsky4} for acyclic initial exchange matrices}] For a rigid dimension vector $\bfv\in\cQ$, the denominator vector of $x_\bfv$ is the exponent vector of the monomial obtained by tropically evaluating the corresponding $F$-polynomial at $y_1^{-1},\dots,y_n^{-1}$. \end{Corollary} \begin{proof} It is enough to observe that the $F$-polynomial has a unique monomial of maximal degree and this monomial is divisible by all other monomials.
 Indeed, this is the monomial corresponding to the full subrepresentation and hence it has exponent vector $\bfv$ in $F_\bfv$. \end{proof} This immediately implies \cite[Conjecture 6.11]{fomin-zelevinsky4} using \cite[Proposition 7.16]{fomin-zelevinsky4}.
-From Proposition~\ref{prop:denominators}, we deduce this weakening of \cite[Conjecture 7.4]{fomin-zelevinsky4} in the acyclic case. \begin{corollary} Let $\bfv$ be the denominator vector of a non-initial cluster variable $x_\bfv$ in $\cA(\bfx,\widetilde{B})$.
-Then: \begin{enumerate} \item all entries in $\bfv$ are non-negative;

-\item $v_i=0$ if and only if there is a seed containing both $x_\bfv$ and the initial cluster variable $x_i$;

-\item $v_i$ depends only on $x_\bfv$ and $x_i$ but not on the seed containing $x_\bfv$. \end{enumerate} \end{corollary} \begin{proof} By Proposition~\ref{prop:denominators}, the denominator vector of any non-initial cluster variable is a dimension vector and therefore it has non-negative entries.
+From Proposition~\ref{prop:denominators}, we deduce this weakening of \cite[Conjecture 7.4]{fomin-zelevinsky4} in the acyclic case. \begin{Corollary} Let $\bfv$ be the denominator vector of a non-initial cluster variable $x_\bfv$ in $\cA\big(\bfx,\widetilde{B}\big)$.
+Then: \begin{enumerate}\itemsep=0pt \item[$1)$]all entries in $\bfv$ are non-negative, \item[$2)$]$v_i=0$ if and only if there is a seed containing both $x_\bfv$ and the initial cluster variable~$x_i$, \item[$3)$]$v_i$ depends only on $x_\bfv$ and $x_i$ but not on the seed containing~$x_\bfv$. \end{enumerate} \end{Corollary} \begin{proof} By Proposition~\ref{prop:denominators}, the denominator vector of any non-initial cluster variable is a dimension vector and therefore it has non-negative entries.
 Moreover, its coordinates are independent of the seed containing the cluster variable.
-This proves points (1) and (3).
+This proves points~(1) and~(3).

-By the categorification construction \cite{rupel2}, seeds in $\cA(\bfx,\widetilde{B})$ are in bijection with local tilting representations $T$.
-The seed corresponding to $T$ contains the $i$-th initial cluster variable precisely when vertex $i$ is not in the support of $T$.
-Any rigid indecomposable representation can be completed to a local tilting representation with the same support and this establish part (2). \end{proof} The key difference in the above corollary compared to the original statement of the conjecture is that in point (3) we do not claim independence from the seed containing $x_i$.
-Nonetheless the corollary immediately implies the weaker statements \cite[Conjecture 7.5]{fomin-zelevinsky4} and \cite[Conjecture~2.9]{reading-stella} for acyclic initial exchange matrices.
+By the categorification construction \cite{rupel2}, seeds in $\cA\big(\bfx,\widetilde{B}\big)$ are in bijection with local tilting representations $T$.
+The seed corresponding to $T$ contains the $i$-th initial cluster variable precisely when vertex $i$ is not in the support of~$T$.
+Any rigid indecomposable representation can be completed to a local tilting representation with the same support and this establish part~(2). \end{proof}